Most people don't learn much from what they read.

 People read for entertainment, out of curiosity, out of boredom, out of obligation.

-Even when people read to learn something, the purposes behind why vary.
+Even when people read to learn something, the why varies.

-No matter which subject you are looking to learn or skills are involved in learning it, understanding your learning goal will help you find content that meets your needs.
+No matter which subject you are looking to learn or skills are involved in learning it, identifying your learning goal will help you find content that meets your needs.

 Luckily, you don't need to define the specific reason behind why you are reading to get some useful clarification.

-Fundamentally there are two learning goals to choose from:
+Fundamentally if you're looking to learn from reading, there are two goals to choose from:

 - find quick solutions